-"What drives me as a pounamu artist is knowing that everything I create is forever.
-Just like diamonds but with a mauri – life force – that will carry our art forms into the future."
+"What drives me as pounamu artist is knowing that everything I create is forever.
+Just like diamonds but with mauri (life force) that will carry our art form into the future.
+So I’ll just keep pushing my style with stone."